-Audiologists Mary Gamble and Denise E. Koehler of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
-They enjoy a close professional relationship with our Ear, Nose, Throat and Sinus specialists, Dr. Rohn and Dr. Gamble, to whom they refer cases for appropriate medical or surgical treatment.
+Audiologists of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
+They enjoy a close professional relationship with our Ear, Nose, Throat and Sinus specialists, Dr. Rohn, Dr. Gamble, and Dr. Kubala to whom they refer cases for appropriate medical or surgical treatment.

-Audiology is the branch of science which studies hearing and balance disorders.
-It was born to address the hearing needs of World War II veterans due to the noise induced hearing loss many of them sustained during the war.
-Audiologists have training across many disciplines including anatomy, physiology, auditory electrophysiology, acoustics, psychophysics, neurology, and psychology.
-Audiologists have undergone extensive training at certified audiology programs, graduating with a 6-year Master’s (MS or MA), a Doctor of Audiology (AuD) or PhD degree.
+Audiology is the branch of science that studies hearing and balance disorders.
+It was born to address the hearing needs of World War II veterans due to the noise-induced hearing loss many of them sustained during the war.
+Audiologists have trained across many disciplines including anatomy, physiology, auditory electrophysiology, acoustics, psychophysics, neurology, and psychology.
+Audiologists have undergone extensive training at certified audiology programs, graduating with a 6-year Master’s (MS or MA), a Doctor of Audiology (AuD) degree.

 Our audiologists have extensive medical experience and provide comprehensive care, unlike stand-alone hearing aid centers that just sell hearing aids.
 Please give us a call if you feel you are suffering from hearing or balance problems.